DavAug/ErlotinibGefitinib/README.md

 introduce a robust and reproducible PKPD modelling approach.

 The analysis of the data, and the modelling of the PKPD is organised in Jupyter notebooks.
-We start with modelling the control group, and gradually build up the inference of the Erlotinib/ Gefitinib specfic parameters.
+We start with modelling the control group, and gradually build up the inference of the Erlotinib/Gefitinib specific parameters.
+This will allow us to explore safe and efficacious dosing regimens across individuals *in silico*.

 ## Notebook structure